projectara/greybus-spec/source/introduction.rst

 signals.
 The Greybus Specification also defines the behavior of the system's software with respect to these interfaces.

-A Project Ara “module” is a device that slides into a physical slot on a Project Ara endoskeleton.
+A Project Ara "module" is a device that slides into a physical slot on a Project Ara endoskeleton.
 Each module communicates with other modules on the network via one or more |unipro| CPorts.
 A CPort is a bidirectional pipe through which |unipro| traffic is exchanged.
-Modules send “messages” via CPorts; messages are datagrams with ancillary metadata.
+Modules send "messages" via CPorts; messages are datagrams with ancillary metadata.
 All CPort traffic is peer-to-peer; multicast communication is not supported.